 Can smokeless tobacco be used to help quit smoking?

-Manufacturers often imply or even claim that spit or smokeless tobacco can help people quit smoking.
-A lot of people believe and try this.
+Manufacturers might say that spit or smokeless tobacco can help people quit smoking.
 But no smokeless tobacco product has been proven to help people quit smoking.

-Unlike US Food and Drug Administration (FDA)-approved standard treatments that have been proven to work (such as nicotine replacement therapy (NRT) and certain drugs), oral tobacco products have not been tested thoroughly to see if they can help a person stop smoking.
-And research to date has not shown that they really help a person quit.
+But smokeless tobacco products have not been tested enough to see if they can help a person stop smoking.
+Research to date has not shown that they help a person quit.

-Even if using smokeless tobacco helps some people give up smoking, it still can cause cancer and other health problems, so it's not a safe alternative.
-And because it still contains nicotine, it’s also addictive and hard to quit.
+Even if using smokeless tobacco helps some people give up smoking, it can still cause cancer and other health problems.
+So it isn’t a safe alternative.
+Because it still has nicotine, it’s also addictive and hard to quit.

 The American Cancer Society medical and editorial content team